 Have you ever wanted to know how the mobile network brought about wireless communication?
-How Apple and Android started before they became the most popular in today’s smartphone market?
+How Apple and Android start before they became the most popular in today’s smartphone market?
 Have you ever been curious about what the future of the smartphone industry would be?

 Maybe it’s a new topic for you, but in this article, you will learn about the past, current, and future of the smartphone industry.

 The evolution of technology started with the introduction of big computers that could occupy almost a whole room.
 These computers were meant to compute basic things.
 The modern computer is far much smaller and has more power.
-It has evolved to what we call the smartphone today.
+It has evolved into what we call the smartphone today.

-As technology continues to advance, the smartphones are getting stronger, more resistant to water, with a bigger screen and much more.
+As technology continues to advance, smartphones are getting stronger, more resistant to water, with a bigger screen and much more.

 So, if we can tell the past and present state of the smartphone, what does the future of the smartphone look like?

-“In the future, we can expect to have a smartphone with a full screen that is clear”, says Hannah Rudolf of the brilliant assignment, one of the largest paper writers community in the UK.
+“In the future, we can expect to have a smartphone with a full screen that is clear”, says Hannah Rudolf of the brilliant assignment, one of the largest paper writers communities in the UK.

 In fact, a Taiwanese group called Polytron has already created a transparent smartphone prototype and USB stick.
 We should also expect to have smartphones with biometrics.